eregenyi/spectral_graph_theory/README.md

 📄 Citation
 -----------

-If you use this code or the spectral clustering application methodology in your own work, please cite our paper.
-Citation will be updated upon publication of our associated paper.
+If you use this code or the spectral clustering application methodology in your own work, please cite our paper available [here](https://www.preprints.org/manuscript/202512.1031).

+Couéraud,  B., & Regényi,  E. (2025).
+Spectral Clustering for Interdisciplinary Research: From Graph Theory to RNA-seq Data Analysis.
+Preprints. https://doi.org/10.20944/preprints202512.1031.v1

 📝 License